pandas-dev/pandas/doc/source/ecosystem.rst

 development to remain focused around it's original requirements.

 This is an inexhaustive list of projects that build on pandas in order to provide tools in the PyData space.
+For a list of projects that depend on pandas, see the
+`libraries.io usage page for pandas <https://libraries.io/pypi/pandas/usage>`_
+or `search pypi for pandas <https://pypi.org/search/?q=pandas>`_.

-We'd like to make it easier for users to find these project, if you know of other substantial projects that you feel should be on this list, please let us know.
+We'd like to make it easier for users to find these projects, if you know of other substantial projects that you feel should be on this list, please let us know.